Felipeg005/Email-Template/README.md

 ## Acknowledgments

-- Thanks to Lean tech and Teamitg to make it possible!
+- Thanks to teamitg and Lean tech to make it possible!